 The Big O uses this coupled with the Rule of Funny for maximum impact.
 In Episode 18, Jason Beck decides to pwn Roger Smith with a robot that's a walking parody of the Power Rangers, Mazin Kaiser, Getter Robo, Voltes V, and Zambot 3, and the pwnage he gets for his trouble is totally and epically hysterical.
-After getting its own lengthy transformation sequence complete with poses and Beck shouting the robot name with background flash effects, Roger just looks at Beck with the most bored expression on earth and just shoots it to pieces.
+While going through a lengthy transformation sequence complete with poses and Beck shouting the robot name with background flash effects, Roger completely ignores it in favor of straightening up his outfit.
+Beck then launches into a lengthy attack power-up sequence, only to be blown apart mid-seqeuence.
 For bonus points, the player can recreate this scene in Super Robot Wars Z and get new weapons for The Big O as a reward.

 Animated GIFs of Osaka kicking her shoe off and inadvertently causing various epic failures has become a minor internet meme.
 The most famous edit of this scene has her kick the shoe up, have it fly over the horizon, and make a ship explode◊.

 There's also the Jump Rope arch-fail in episode 12...
 Tomo getting slapped in the face by the rope while jumping?
-Amusing, sure, but not epic.
+Amusing, but not an epic fail.
 Osaka somehow managing to trip and Face Plantwhile she's the one holding the rope?
-How on Earth did she do that!?
+How on Earth did she even do that!?